-Goal setting for beginners
+Goal setting for new runners

 As with any new adventure, when you are starting off, it can seem daunting to set a goal.
-To take some that stress off, we’ve asked our coaches for their top tips.
+To take some of that stress off, we’ve asked our coaches for their top tips.
 A goal, no matter the caliber, is critical to keep you focused.
 A goal should be ambitious, but not so wild that it will take you an exceedingly long time to reach it.
 As a beginner, you will see various levels of successes rather quickly.
 Use this to your advantage and set several personally relevant goals.

-1. Exercise regularly – run consistently
+1. Exercise regularly, run consistently

 This can be simply to run/ walk/ move your body and sweat 2 – 3 times per week, for a month.
 Building a routine is the first step toward meaningful change in your life.
 Your body adapts the more times you teach it to do a skill.
 Continually running/ walking will improve the response within your body